petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 verify( FindClose( hFind ) );
 ```

 The assert macro is defined in the standard header file assert.h; the verify macro is defined in the TextEdit include file common.h.
-I’ll get back to this header file towards the end of Chapter 5.
+I’ll get back to this header file towards the end of Chapter&nbsp;5.

 ## Constantly on Guard